ferromatteo/pyetc_web/README.md

 ## Requirements

-- Python 3 installed on your system.
+- pyetc_wst installed on your system and in the correct PYTHONPATH.

 ## Notes